sumiyurup/bramers/content/english/how-it-works.md

       images:
         - "images/service-10.png"

       content: "Every email that arrives with your voucher attached looks as though it came from you directly.
-Your customer can download the PDF, use it on their phone with its dedicated QR code, or print out a physical copy to present at your venue.
-Email vouchers are sent instantly, and they arrive without incurring further costs for either party."
+Your customer can download the PDF, use it on their phone with its dedicated QR code, or print out a physical copy to present at your venue. <br><br>Email vouchers are sent instantly, and they arrive without incurring further costs for either party."

     # service item loop
     - title: "Via Traditional Post"
       images:
         - "images/service-11.png"

       content: "Voucherstore hard copy vouchers cost just a little extra: ฿150 and typically your customer would incur the cost.
-This voucher is sent out in a luxury gift envelope, and we add an extra layer of protection with a hardback envelope to stop it from being damaged in transit.
-Postal vouchers can be designed with all of your brand features, colors, and logos.
+This voucher is sent out in a luxury gift envelope, and we add an extra layer of protection with a hardback envelope to stop it from being damaged in transit. <br><br>Postal vouchers can be designed with all of your brand features, colors, and logos.
 This is a great gift idea."
+      padding: "mt--180 "

 # features_box
 features_box: